iturdikulov/notes/how_to_study_or_learn.md

 study time.

 What is ==meaningful==?
 It's something which can be related to something you already know.
-For example, you know about file systems, like NTFS, FAT, etc. And you just discovered and learn new one BTRFS.
+For example, you know about filesystem, like NTFS, FAT, etc. And you just discovered and learn new one Btrfs.
 You associate it with previous, compare it, find pros and cons and then add it as new thing into your knowledge system (let's assume its work in that way and leave details).